top of page

 In 2015, the National Registry of Evidence-Based Practices and Programs (NREPP) recognized Internal Family Systems Therapy as an evidence-based psychotherapy model.
 In their independent, rigorous review NREPP found IFS to be an effective treatment for improving general functioning and well-being in regards to clients with chronic pain.
 It also found that IFS has promising outcomes for clients experiencing anxiety, depression, issues with self-concept, and physical health conditions.

 I am very passionate about IFS and for many years now it has been my main modality and leading life philosophy.
+I also find that IFS can be easily combined with other therapeutic techniques designed to facilitate 'processing' such as Brainspotting , EMDR and Sensorimotor Psychotherapy.

 - Richard Schwartz,